tldr-pages/tldr/contributing-guides/style-guide.md

 `krita --fullscreen`
 ```

-> :bulb: Help page is an any documentation/project/tutorial page here, not just man page.
+> :bulb: Help page can be any documentation/project/tutorial page, not just a man page.
-> Docs are preffered.
+> Documentation pages are preferred.

 There actually is a linter/formatter that enforces the format above.
 It is run automatically on every pull request,